theupdateframework/taps/tap4.md

 containing metadata and target files.

-The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to specific repositories.
+The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to specific repositories, like the mechanism described earlier in this document.
 Every entry in this list is a dictionary the following keys:

 * "paths" specifies a list of target paths of patterns.
 A desired target must